-How To Prepare For Your Period: Beyond Pads or Tampons
+How To Prepare For Their Period: Beyond Pads or Tampons

-If you know you have a heavy flow, you may want to be ready for your period whenever it comes.
-While the first two years of your period can be pretty irregular as your body gets used to the major influx of hormones happening every month.
-Try these tips to prepare for your period and to make sure getting your period is as stress-free as possible:
+If you know you your child has a heavy flow, you may want to help them prepare for their period whenever it comes.
+The first two years of a period can be pretty irregular as their body gets used to the major influx of hormones happening every month.
+Try these tips to prepare for their period and to make sure getting their period is as stress-free as possible:

 - Carry a Period Emergency Kit .
 (You can make your own or purchase one here.)

-- Always stash some extra period supplies in your backpack or locker– a few extra pads or tampons can go a long way.
+- Always stash some extra period supplies in their backpack or locker – a few extra pads or tampons can go a long way.

-- Consider keeping a spare change of clothing in your locker too, so you’re always ready in case surprise leaks show up.
+- Consider keeping a spare change of clothing in their locker too, so they're always ready in case surprise leaks show up.

-- Track your period using a period tracker app to mark when your period comes and goes.
+- Track their period using a period tracker app to mark when their period comes and goes.
 Don’t want to use an app?
-Not a problem– keep it old school with a simple paper calendar and use a symbol of your choice to mark bleeding days.
-On that note, be sure to track not just your actual period, but symptoms too– over time, you’ll likely notice a pattern and be able to tell when your period is coming.
+Not a problem– keep it old school with a simple paper calendar and use a symbol of their choice to mark bleeding days.
+On that note, be sure to track not just their actual period, but symptoms too– over time, they'll likely notice a pattern and be able to tell when their period is coming.

-Got a heavy flow and worried about leaking on your next period?
-First, consider doubling up on your period protection– match a reusable pad with a tampon, or a menstrual cup with period panties, for extra security during class.
-Next, tell your friends or a teacher (or both) that you’re on your period and are feeling a bit nervous.
-Hopefully, they’ll both have your back.
-Finally, wear dark-coloured clothing on heavy flow days– some leaks may not be preventable, but they can be hidden.
+Teen got a heavy flow and worried about leaking on their next period?
+First, consider doubling up on their period protection– match a reusable pad with a tampon, or a menstrual cup with period panties, for extra security during class.
+Next, encourage them to tell their friends or a teacher (or both) that they're on their period and are feeling a bit nervous.
+Hopefully, they’ll have your child's back.
+Finally, have them wear dark-colored clothing on heavy flow days– some leaks may not be preventable, but they can be hidden.

 Heavy period flows are usually normal and nothing to worry about– most people experience heavy flow days during their cycle.
-However, if every period you have is extremely heavy, painful, and full of clots the size of a quarter or larger, it may be time to speak to a trusted adult, parent, the school nurse, or a doctor.
+However, if every period your child has is extremely heavy, painful, and full of clots the size of a quarter or larger, it may be time to speak to a doctor.

-Finally, if you do leak, remember this: It is totally normal to leak when you get your period.
+Finally, if they do leak, remind them to remember this: It is totally normal to leak when you get your period.
 It happens to everyone who menstruates.
-Don’t be embarrassed and feel bad– you’re not alone, it’s possible this won’t be the last time it happens, and it’s completely okay.
+Don’t be embarrassed and feel bad– they're not alone.
+It’s possible this won’t be the last time it happens, and it’s completely okay.